 Among other academic awards at the University of Iowa, Suzanne is the recipient of an Iowa Arts Fellowship and an Obermann Graduate Fellowship.
 Her work can be found in several collections including Special Collections at the University of Florida, the Library of Congress in Washington, DC, and the Central Libraries Special Collections at Baylor University in Texas.
-She is exhibited nationally in juried and in group shows.
+She exhibits her work nationally in juried and in group shows.

 Originally from France, Suzanne holds a BA in Studio Art with a minor in museum studies from Millsaps College in Jackson, Mississippi.